-It also may play a role in cystic fibrosis, angina, fibrosing alveolitis, chronic obstructive pulmonary disease (COPD), end-stage renal disease (ESRD), epilepsy, and influenza.
+It also may play a role in cystic fibrosis, angina, and fibrosing alveolitis.
+It may also aid in chronic obstructive pulmonary disease (COPD), end-stage renal disease (ESRD), epilepsy, and the flu.

-There are no conditions that increase the nutritional requirements for cystine.
+There are no conditions that increase how much cysteine you need.

 Women who are pregnant or breastfeeding should not use cystine supplements.

-Individuals with maple syrup urine disease (MSUD) or cystinuria, rare, inherited disorders, should also not use cystine supplements.
+People with maple syrup urine disease (MSUD) or cystinuria shouldn’t use cystine supplements.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |